ImperialBower/pkcore/docs/EPIC-07_Transposition.md

 Each of these matchups have the same odds of winning preflop.
 Is there a way I can do the calculations once, and then apply them to every possible variation?

+At first I was hoping that simply shifting the suits in one direction four times would do it.

+    The concept of shifting as it applies to Card Suits turns them into what is called a bounded value.
+The idea is that when you have a value that reaches its bondary, the next value will be what's at the other end.
+For an Unsigned Integer bounded at 5, when I add 1 to it, the value becomes 0.
+Subtract 1 from 0 and the result is 5.

+    So for Suits, the boundaries are Spades (4) at the top, and Clubs (1) at the bottom, so if I add one to Spades, I would get Clubs, and if I subtracted one from Clubs, I would get Spades.

+    One of the first crates I ever produced was [Bint](https://crates.io/crates/bint), a very simple Bounded Integer.
+I was playing around with embedded Rust on an STM32 educational board with one of those circular LEDs on it, and I wanted a simple way to make the lights go around in circles, so I created the Bint library to take care of it.
+A much, much better example can be found in the [bounded-integer](https://crates.io/crates/bounded-integer) crate.

-At first I was hoping that simply shifting the suits in one direction four times would do it. `A♠ A♥ vs K♦ K♣` would shift to `A♠ A♣ vs K♥ K♦`, etc. This assumes a relationship between the suits that is more in tune with card games like Bridge, where suits can outrank each other.
+`A♠ A♥ vs K♦ K♣` would shift to `A♠ A♣ vs K♥ K♦`, etc. This assumes a relationship between the suits that is more in tune with card games like Bridge, where suits can outrank each other.
 Spades beats hearts beats diamonds beats Clubs.
 While this doesn't apply to Poker;
 a Royal Flush with Clubs (`A♣ K♣ Q♣ J♣ T♣`) is just a good as a Royal Flush with Spades (`A♠ K♠ Q♠ J♠ T♠`), by transposing the hands of each player three times you can ensure that you cover other hands that would generate the exact same results.

-The problem is that this would only cover four of the six variations:

-    A♠ A♥ vs K♦ K♣
-    A♠ A♣ vs K♥ K♦
+The problem is that this would only cover four of the six variations. `A♠ A♥ vs K♦ K♣` shifts to `A♠ A♣ vs K♥ K♦` shifts to `A♦ A♣ vs K♠ K♥` shifts to `A♥ A♦ vs K♠ K♣` shifts back to `A♠ A♥ vs K♦ K♣`.
-    A♦ A♣ vs K♠ K♥
-    A♥ A♦ vs K♠ K♣

 This is because the suits in each of the hands are only one step removed.
 Spades to Hearts and Clubs.
 Hearts to Diamonds and Spades, etc. We're missing the ones that are one removed: `A♠ A♦ vs K♥ K♣` and `A♥ A♣ vs K♠ K♦`.

 This is still pretty good.
 Question: could we do better?
-Could we cover all of the possibilities?
+How can cover all of the possibilities?

+Now at this point you make be thinking, _dude, you are seriously overthinking this shit_, and you, my friend, would be correct.
+But let's be real; what aspect of civilization would have happened if there wasn't some nerd sitting in a tree wondering what would happen if threw stuff at passing animals instead of trying to catch them with our hands.

+So, what's the difference? `A♠ A♦ vs K♥ K♣` shifts to `A♥ A♣ vs K♠ K♦` shifts back to `A♠ A♦ vs K♥ K♣`.
+That means that for Hands that are two Suits removed there's only one direct transposition.

+What happens with we do indirect transposition?
+First, what do I mean by that?
+In this case, I'm thinking transposing just one Card's suit.
+Which Card?
+I bet that it doesn't really matter.
+Let us see...

+Starting with `A♠ A♥ vs K♦ K♣`, let's shift the card on the left for each hand and see what happens.
+Now we've got `A♣ A♥ vs K♠ K♣`.
+That doesn't work.
+Now the hands are sharing the same Club Suit aka Covered.
+That means they aren't valued the same.

+Algorithm:

+* Determine the Suit distance between the two Cards.
+    * If the two Cards are adjacent, shift each suit once over three more times.
+    *